Business Law Concentration

 The Business Law Concentration at the Texas Tech University School of Law offers students the opportunity to earn a concentration which signifies to potential employers both a substantive focus on business law and a high level of performance in the subject area.
 Upon completion of the program through satisfaction of the requirements described below, a concentration notation to that effect will be placed upon the student's transcript.

 Interested students will normally be expected to apply during the 2L year by submitting the "Intent to Complete" form.
 Each student will then be assigned an Associated Faculty Advisor available to provide advice and mentoring in course selection and identification of a suitable research topic.
-The program is administered by Professor Dean Pawlowic and Professor Eric Chiappinelli.
+The program is administered by Professor Eric Chiappinelli.

 The Business Law Concentration presents a wonderful opportunity for interested students to establish mentoring relationships with faculty, achieve breadth and depth of exposure to the area, and acquire a credential communicating to potential employers both their interest and level of achievement in business law.

-Interested applicants should contact Professor Dean Pawlowic for additional information.
+Interested applicants should contact Professor Eric Chiappinelli for additional information.

 Student Learning Outcomes